Clifford Chance offices, New York

 |General counsel and chief legal officer||Rush Street Interactive||VP, governance and shareholder services||Prudential Financial|

 |Global chief legal officer and corporate secretary||JLL||VP and deputy general counsel||Robinhood Markets|

 |Partner||Honigman||VP, legal||Shake Shack|

 |Partner, head of Hypergrowth||RHR International||VP, associate general counsel and assistant secretary||Regeneron Pharmaceuticals|

 |Senior vice president and corporate secretary||MetLife||VP, chief compliance officer||Avangrid|

-|SVP and global head of corporate legal, board secretary||DXC Technology||VP, deputy general counsel, corporate secretary, chief compliance & ethics officer||Bunge|
+|SVP and global head of corporate legal, board secretary||DXC Technology||VP, deputy general counsel, CS, chief compliance & ethics officer||Bunge|

 |SVP, CLO and corporate secretary||SpartanNash Company||VP, legal & corporate affairs, legal counsel, corporate secretary||Royal Canadian Mint|